NVIDIA/NeMo/docs/source/asr/models.rst

 Canary-1B is an encoder-decoder model with a :ref:`FastConformer Encoder <Fast-Conformer>` and Transformer Decoder :cite:`asr-models-vaswani2017attention`.

-It is a multi-lingual, multi-task model, supporting automatic speech-to-text recognition (ASR) in 4 languages (English, German, French, Spanish) and translation from English to German/French/Spanish and from German/French/Spanish to English with or without punctuation and capitalization (PnC).
+It is a multi-lingual, multi-task model, supporting automatic speech-to-text recognition (ASR) in 4 languages (English, German, French, Spanish) as well as translation between English and the 3 other supported languages.

 Parakeet